Asian American literature: Visibility of Asian American literature

-Perhaps the most important figure in the recognition of Asian American literature as a legitimate literary field has been Maxine Hong Kingston, whose work has earned widespread notice.
+One of the most important figures in paving a path for Asian American literature as a legitimate literary field has been Maxine Hong Kingston, whose work has earned widespread notice.
 Born in Stockton, California as a second generation Chinese American, she published The Woman Warrior in 1976.
 This story cycle mixed fictional autobiography with Chinese folktales in an attempt to articulate the life of Chinese Americans and the process of self-identity in a liberal world.
 Her second novel, China Men (1980), is a sequel to The Woman Warrior and also describes the hardships of Chinese settlement in American culture.
 These two novels gained the attention of many, garnering more empathy and understanding for Chinese Americans.
 However, Kingston's success also aroused the ire of Frank Chin, who accused her of perpetuating falsehoods about Chinese culture and especially about Chinese and Chinese American men.

 In 2025 Arthur Sze became the first Asian American United States Poet Laureate.

 In addition to individual writers, multiple organizations were formed in hopes of achieving the same outcome as “Aiiieeeee!
 An Anthology of Asian-American Writers”.
-One of these organizations is the Association for Asian American Studies which was founded in 1979.
-The AAAS hopes to promote further understanding and professional activity in the field of Asian American Studies, including Asian American literature and literary criticism.
-There was some controversy. in 2013 regarding some of the decisions of AAAS to boycott Israeli academic institutions.
+One of them was the Association for Asian American Studies (AAAS), founded in 1979.
+Its goal is to promote further understanding and professional activity in the field of Asian American Studies, including Asian American literature and literary critics.
 Extending the theme of visibility to other ethnic and racial issues is a defining feature of the AAAS, but its main goal is advocacy and representation for Asian Americans.